Conary36/Conary36/README.md

 - 🔭 I’m currently working on ...
 Various side projects using Python/React.js
-- 🌱 I’m currently learning ...
-Data Structures & Algorithms
+- 🌱 I’m currently learning ... how microservices apps are built.
 - 👯 I’m looking to collaborate on ...
 Projects using Python and Machine Learning.
 - 🤔 I’m looking for help with ...
 Learning Tensorflow
 - 💬 Ask me about ...
 React.js projects